antonybevan/h-perforatum-network-tox/docs/MANUSCRIPT_DRAFT.md

 Compound targets were curated from ChEMBL 33 and validated literature sources.
 Only targets present in the liver LCC were included: Hyperforin (9/12), Quercetin (62/80).

 ### Random Walk with Restart
-Standard RWR: column-normalized adjacency matrix, restart probability α = 0.15, uniform restart vector over targets, convergence threshold 10⁻⁶.
+Standard analysis: column-normalized adjacency matrix, restart probability α = 0.15, uniform restart vector over targets, convergence threshold 10⁻⁶.

-Expression-weighted RWR: transition matrix weighted by source-node expression (log-normalized TPM, floor 0.01), then column-normalized.
+Expression-weighted analysis: transition matrix weighted by source-node expression (log-normalized TPM, floor 0.01), then column-normalized.

 ### Permutation Testing
 1,000 degree-matched permutations per compound.
 For each permutation, targets with matching degree distribution (±25%) were randomly sampled.
 Z-scores and p-values computed from null distribution.